K0rosan/MSc-TBE-Thesis---Rosemary-Beetle/README.md

 CORE

--Research_Paper.pdf: the paper at the heart of the project.
+-Main_Research_Paper.pdf: the paper at the heart of the project.

--Graphical_Abstract.pdf: the graphical abstract at the front page, but in higher resolution.
+-Main_Graphical_Abstract.pdf: the graphical abstract at the front page, but in higher resolution.

--Rosemary_Beetle_Thesis_Code.R/pdf: the entire R pipeline used for the project, in two formats.
+-Main_Coding_Script.R/pdf: the entire R pipeline used for the project, in two formats.

 HIGH RESOLUTION MAPS:

--Map_TotalCa.pdf: map of total C. americana observations (count) per ward.
+-Map_H1_TotalCa.pdf: map of total C. americana observations (count) per ward.

--Map_PopDensitySqKm.pdf: map of human population density (people/km²) per ward.
+-Map_H1_PopDensitySqKm.pdf: map of human population density (people/km²) per ward.

--Map_DensityCoefficient.pdf: map of density coefficients (observations / population density) per ward.
+-Map_H1_DensityCoefficient.pdf: map of density coefficients (observations / population density) per ward.

--Map_Temperature_Base.pdf: map of predicted abundance for baseline climate simulation.
+-Map_H4_TempBaseline.pdf: map of predicted abundance for baseline climate simulation.

--Map_Temperature_15.pdf: map of predicted abundance for +1.5 °C above baseline climate simulation.
+-Map_H4_Temp15C.pdf: map of predicted abundance for +1.5 °C above baseline climate simulation.

--Map_Temperature_25.pdf: map of predicted abundance for +2.5 °C above baseline climate simulation.
+-Map_H4_Temp25C.pdf: map of predicted abundance for +2.5 °C above baseline climate simulation.

--Map_Temperature_40.pdf: map of predicted abundance for +4.0 °C above baseline climate simulation.
+-Map_H4_Temp40C.pdf: map of predicted abundance for +4.0 °C above baseline climate simulation.

 DEVELOPMENT PROCESS

--GenAI_Use_Disclosure.docx: form for the ethical usage of generative AI associated with this project.
+-Dev_GenAI_Use_Disclosure.docx: form for the ethical usage of generative AI associated with this project.

--Proposal_Signed.pdf: proposal describing the conceptual stage of the project, methods differ from the final product.
+-Dev_Proposal_Signed.pdf: proposal describing the conceptual stage of the project, methods differ from the final product.

--Results_Checkpoint.pdf: halfway point descibing the progress of the project, methods and results differ from the final product.
+-Dev_Results_Checkpoint.pdf: halfway point descibing the progress of the project, methods and results differ from the final product.

 # Links to resources used